Karolína Plíšková: 2022: Hiatus due to injury, major quarterfinal, out of top 30

 Plíšková was forced to withdraw from all events held during the Australian swing, after sustaining a hand injury during training.
-This marked the first time that Plíšková did not appear in a Grand Slam main draw since the 2012 US Open, when she failed to qualify for the main draw.
+This marked the first time that Plíšková did not appear in a major main draw since the 2012 US Open, when she failed to qualify.

 Plíšková lost her first two matches of the season, at Indian Wells to Danka Kovinić and at Miami to Anna Kalinskaya, before winning her first match at Charleston to Katarina Zavatska; she would lose her second-round match to Ekaterina Alexandrova.
 Defeating compatriot Petra Kvitová at Stuttgart, she would lose her next two matches, to Liudmila Samsonova, and to Marie Bouzková at Madrid.
 Pliskova then returned to Rome where she had been in the final for three consecutive years.
 She lost in the first round to Jil Teichmann.
-At the French open, she lost to French wildcard ranked 227th Leolia Jeanjean in the second round.
+At the French open, she lost to French wildcard ranked 227th Léolia Jeanjean, in the second round.

 In Berlin, she defeated Kaia Kanepi and Bianca Andreescu before losing to Coco Gauff in the quarterfinals.
 Then, she was defeated by Katie Boulter in Eastbourne second round.
 At Wimbledon, she lost to Boulter again in the second round.